 “Yes.
 Myself, and Paul Nicholas, “she returns without even a blink.

 After a few roles in TV (including a jailed prostitute in “Within These Walls”, the mixed race sitcom “Mixed Blessing” and the film “Black Joy”, described on the BFI website as a kind of Brixton-set “blaxploitation effort), Benjamin got the role that put her at the heart of British culture.
-In 1976, she took off her Hair afro stage wig to reveal her own blue beaded braids, and joined the much loved and admired preschool children’s TV show Playschool — that inspired America’s Sesame Street — and later, Playaway, staying to the end of its run in 1984 — a closure she fought fiercely and publicly.
+In 1976, she took off her Hair afro stage wig to reveal her own blue beaded braids, and joined the much loved and admired preschool children’s TV show Playschool — which inspired America’s Sesame Street — and later, Playaway, staying to the end of its run in 1984 — a closure she fought fiercely and publicly.
 On Radio 4 recent “The Reunion” she was among the presenters reminiscing about the creative freedom they were given, without commercial pressure.
 She remains a vocal campaigner for British made quality children’s drama and entertainment as a bulwark against the sexualised materialism of, what the papers have dubbed “toxic childhood” culture, and a passionate defender of the BBC’s record in children’s programming.

-In 1977, at the height of her Playschool fame, long before kids TV presenters stripping off for lads mags became a well trodden career path, Playboy offered her a large sum to pose nude.
+In 1977, at the height of her Playschool fame, long before children’s TV presenters stripping off for lads mags became a well trodden career path, Playboy offered her a large sum to pose nude.
 “They offered me so much money,” she reveals. ” A fortune.”
 She smiles, knowingly.
 “You can just imagine how they’d have loved it, if I’d laid there with my blue beads on.
 But how long would it have lasted?
 And then what?
 The impact on my career?
 I had to say no. I’ve never done anything I that I didn’t believe in.
 I tell young women never compromise your beauty”.

 Perhaps most tellingly, Benjamin says she told Playboy, “I’ll make the same money, but over the long term.”
 Far too careful to name names, Benjamin sits forward on the armchair and reflects on the work she’s lost over the years through turning down the casting couch.
 Acting jobs, even as a producer.
 Tellingly, while 70s theatrical London was probably still swinging, Benjamin had no truck with what she rather quaintly in her book, terms “hankypanky”.
 Instead she’d settled down with her husband, Keith Taylor — who she’d met when he was stage manager on Hair, had two children, and remains with him, as her manager, more than 40 years on.
 Despite the frankness of her books, she has always been fiercely protective of her personal privacy.

-But after the end of Playschool in 1984 she was quietly but determinedly building influence in public life; much of it voluntary, earning an OBE, and a BAFTA award for services to broadcasting and children’s Television.
-As well as continuing to make children’s programmes through her own production company, she was working for charities such as NSPCC, and Barnardos, but also quangos and advisory boards; everything from the Millennium Commission that helped decide what to put in the ill-fated Dome, to the Royal Mail’s stamp advisory committee where she pointed out that prospective designs for Christmas stamps had no black children at all.
+But after the end of Playschool in 1984 she was quietly but determinedly building influence in public life; much of it voluntary, earning an OBE, and a BAFTA award for services to broadcasting and children’s television.
+As well as continuing to make children’s programmes through her own production company, she was working for charities such as NSPCC, and Barnardos, but also quangos and advisory boards; everything from the Millennium Commission that helped decide what to put in the ill-fated Dome, to the Royal Mail’s stamp advisory committee, where she pointed out that prospective designs for Christmas stamps had no black children at all.

 “Everybody buys stamps,” she states.
 And then puts on a sad expression immediately recognisable from how she addressed children directly reading stories through the camera on Playschool.
 “I said, ‘I’m heartbroken.
 Because you’re saying all black people are not part of Christmas.’
 The people on the board went, ‘Oh, we hadn’t realised.’
 I’m there to make people notice.”